tyrootechnology/MoPubCustomEventAdSample/README.md

 - If you are using Interstitial Ad Unit, add `com.mopub.mobileads.TyrooInterstitial` under the Custom Event Class section.
 - If you are using Native Ad Unit, add `com.mopub.nativeads.TyrooVideoNative` under the Custom Event Class section.
 - Add your Tyroo Placement ID​ and Package Name, and all extra Reference IDs​ in JSON format under the Custom Event Class Data(Both for Interstial and Native Ad Unit)​.
-- Data entered in JSON format will receive in custom event classes in serverExtra `Map<String, Object>` format.
+- Data entered in JSON format will be received in custom event classes in serverExtra `Map<String, Object>` format.
 - Make sure you have got the valid placement ID and package name from Tyroo Support Team.

 <p align="center">